euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 The Python Offload module for the |Intel(R)| Many Core Architecture [KlEn14]_, follows Python's philosophy by providing an easy-to-use, but widely applicable interface to control offloading to the Intel Xeon Phi coprocessor.
 A programmer can start with a very simplistic, maybe non-optimal, offload solution and then refine it by adding more complexity to the program and exercising more fine-grained control over data transfers and kernel invocation.
-The guiding principle is to allow for a first, quickly working implementation in an application, and then offer the mechanisms to incrementally improve the first offload solution.
+The guiding principle is to allow for rapid prototyping of a working offload implementation in an application and and then offer the mechanisms to incrementally improve this initial offload solution.
 Because NumPy is a well-known and widely used package for (multi-dimensional) array data in scientific Python codes, pyMIC is crafted to blend well with NumPy's ``ndarray`` class and its corresponding array operations.

 The current version of pyMIC restricts offloaded code to native code for the Intel Xeon Phi coprocessor written in C/C++ or Fortran.
-Since most Python codes employ native extension modules for increased execution speed, this blends well with the HPC codes we are targeting.
+Since most Python codes employ native extension modules for increased execution speed, this blends well with the HPC codes pyMIC is targeting.
 Native code can be compiled for the Intel coprocessor and invoked from the Python code through the pyMIC interface.

 To foster cross-languge compatibility and to support Python extension modules written in C/C++ and Fortran, pyMIC integrates well with other offload programming models for the Intel coprocessor, such as the |Intel(R)| Language Extensions for Offloading (LEO) and the OpenMP 4.0 ``target`` constructs.